 3. Breastfeeding lowers the risk of breast and ovarian cancers

 As we mentioned earlier, breastfeeding bolsters a baby’s immunity and protects them from certain diseases.
 The same goes for Mamas, as breastfeeding lowers the risk of breast cancer by as much as 4.3% for every year of breastfeeding.

-Meanwhile, another study revealed that Mamas who choose to breastfeed for more than 13 months are 63% less likely to develop ovarian cancer in contrast to Mamas who breastfeed for less than 7 months.
+Meanwhile, another study revealed that Mamas who choose to breastfeed for more than 13 months are 63% less likely to develop ovarian cancer than Mamas who breastfeed for less than seven months.

 4. Breastfeeding reduces the risk of diabetes

-Type 2 diabetes, in particular, can be prevented by almost 50% among Mamas who breastfeed for longer than 2 months.
-And for Mamas who continue to breastfeed past the 5-month mark, a reduction by more than 50% is noted.
+Type 2 diabetes, in particular, can be prevented by almost 50% of Mamas who breastfeed for longer than two months.
+And for Mamas who continue to breastfeed past the 5-month mark, a more than 50% reduction is noted.